The Best Gaming Chair For Your Needs in 2021

 For the price you’re getting a non-gimmicky gaming chair that will last a lifetime.
-Since Secretlabs solely manufactures chairs, their innovations outperform a majority of the competition for the price.
+Since their sole purpose is to engineer a great gaming chair, Secretlab innovations outperform a majority of the competition for the price.

 Weight Limit: 390 pounds | Tilt: 85 to 165 | Seatbase Width: 22.64 inches | Height adjustment: 3.75 inches | Standout Feature: Large business class body with cold cure memory foam